Paul-Fuller/Parking-Terraform/README.md

 * Git push
 * Version 1.0 ready for deployment
 * Git add (add files to staging area ready to commit)

+## Terraform Notes

+### Resource

+A resource block declares a resource of a given type ("aws_vpc") with a given local name ("vpc").
+The resource type and name together serve as an identifier for a given resource and so must be unique within a module

+Example:
+resource "aws_vpc" "vpc"